adamjakab/PPMClient/readme.md

 Project is yet unusable!

+To set up the development environment, do:

+`git clone git@github.com:adamjakab/PPMClient.git`

+`npm install`

+`bower install`

+`grunt`

-After "npm install" (not yet registered) you should have a fully working PPMClient directory which can be loaded in Google Chrome with the "Load unpacked extension..." button.
+Now should have a fully working PPMClient directory (the one with the manifest.json file inside) which can be loaded in Google Chrome with the "Load unpacked extension..." button.

-If you are not using npm, run "npm install" and "bower" in the project root.